As a licensed sponsor you are subject to a number of strict duties to ensure compliance with the UK Immigration Rules and to prevent illegal working.

 - Level 2 user – this is the person who will carry out certain activities on the sponsor management system but who has fewer permissions than the level 1 user.

-There can only be one authorising officer and one key contact, but you can use the sponsor management system to request additional level 1 users, and add level 2 users, once you have been granted a licence.
+There can only be one authorising officer and one key contact, but once the licence has been granted, additional level 1 users can be requested via the SMS, and level 2 users added.

-Only level 1 and level 2 users will have access to the system, so if the authorising officer or key contact require access, they must be set up as a level 1 or 2 user.
-As key personnel roles can be filled by the same person or combination of different people, this can be done by naming either one of them as the level 1 user on your licence application, or adding them as an additional level 1 or 2 user.
+Only level 1 and level 2 users will have access to the system.
+If the authorising officer or key contact require access, they must be set up as a level 1 or 2 user.
+As key personnel roles can be filled by the same person or combination of different people, this can be done by naming either one of them as the level 1 user on the licence application, or adding them as an additional level 1 or 2 user.

-The sponsor management system is designed to allow your level 1 and level 2 users, on your behalf, to perform various sponsorship activities online.
+The sponsor management system is designed to allow level 1 and level 2 users, on the organisation’s behalf, to perform various sponsorship activities online.
 The primary functions available on this online system include the following:

 - Creating, assigning and withdrawing CoS/CAS – these are not paper certificates, but virtual documents, like a database record.
 Each migrant will need to be assigned a CoS/CAS via your sponsor management system account.
 Both level 1 and level 2 users can assign these virtual documents.